digital-ai/release-livedeployments-demo/setup/k3d-cluster/delete.cli.md

 # Uninstall k3d cluster

-Removes a k3d cluster from your local machine
+Removes the k3d cluster from your local machine

 ## Precondition